RazvanML/reco-link/_posts/2015-10-28-Basic-Model.md

 With this changes done, the next run will properly identify the record linkages.

 With this post I have just scratched the surface of the capabilities delivered by my record linkage tool.
-In the next posts I will describe the heuristic matching capabilities, as well as associating together more than one entity linkage rule.
+In the next posts I will describe the heuristic matching capabilities, as well how to associate together more than one entity linkage rule.